 You will find that most dive schools operate almost all year round, because it is an island you can always find some shelter, however diving during November and December you will find that most schools use only about 3 or 4 dive sites throughout this season, so the sites do get very busy.

-Water temperature doesn’t vary too much throughout the year.
+Water temperature doesn’t vary too much throughout the year when diving Koh Tao.
 Between February and April it can get quite warm, with surface temperatures reaching a very comfortable 32 degrees Celsius, and again the same temperatures June through to August.
 During September the temperature starts to drop and continues dropping until it hits around 26 to 27 degrees at the end of November and stays that way until the end of December.

 Visibility can be very varying throughout the year.
 On an exceptional day at dive sites such as Chumpon Pinnacle and White Rock visibility can reach 30 + metres.
 You will find the average visibility between mid-January through to mid-October.
 During the November /December monsoon the visibility can drop to between 2 to 5 metres.
 During this time of year you will find the dive sites on the west coast have slightly clearer water, and flatter seas.